 |Alma Mater:||The Kings (N.Y.), 1975|

-Those three traits served him well over the years, and the effort he and his staff put forth has the program moving in an upward direction.
+Those traits served him well over the years, and the effort he and his staff put forth has the program moving in an upward direction.

 For Slocum, though, it is just the start of the journey, not the final destination.
 His goal, and the team’s goal, is to continue trending closer toward a Horizon League championship and the game’s pinnacle – the NCAA Tournament.

-Now in his 40th season as a head coach, Slocum, who ranks second in YSU history with 107 wins, is eighth among active Division I mentors in career wins.
-He has also mentored 12 players that have signed professional contract, most recently Perry and Kamren Belin
+Now in his 41st season as a head coach, Slocum, who ranks second in YSU history with 118 wins, is eighth among active Division I mentors in career wins.
+He has mentored 12 players that have signed professional contracts, most recently Perry and Kamren Belin.